The Strauss & Wagner SW-TW401 is a TWS featuring a single 6mm dynamic driver, Bluetooth 5.0, and a standby time of 120 hours. It is priced at $59.95

 The sub-bass is better on the SW-TW401 for sure.
 Another positive aspect of the TW401 is that they seem to have drivers that are better matched.
 In the end, they both have positive and negative traits and it comes down to battery life and bass response with better touch controls so you choose according to your needs and taste.

-The Strauss and Wagner SW-TW401 seem to be a competitive enough TWS earbud set to take a stake at this huge market.
+The Strauss and Wagner SW-TW401 seem to be a competitive enough TWS earbud set to take a stake in this huge market.
 The low asking price for a set with very few flaws makes them attractive.

 Although they seem to be cost-effective, there are very few negative claims that can be made of the SW-TW401.
 Only the typical flaws inherent with TWS technology until the technology breaks certain barriers in sound quality.
 Plus the off standard flanges.
 That is it.